asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 ## Organizational Silos

-In a future post I will touch on organizational silos as they are a source of friction in addition to cross-team dependencies.
+In a future post I will touch on organizational silos as they are another source of team friction in addition to cross-team dependencies.